There are new requirements for the Tour of Heroes app:

 styleUrls list property like this:

-The designers also gave us CSS styles specifically for the
+You've also been provided with CSS styles specifically for the

 hero_detail_component.css to the